fhoces/2018_fall_OPA/README.md

-# CBO2018
+# Slides
-Contain slides for presentation at CBO about Open Policy Analysis
+Contain slides for presentation at GiveWell, EDI, RT2, GSPP and APPAM.